AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/01_frame/1_frame.md

 > - AV# = vertical through-hole #mm from the end
 > - AH# = horizontal through-hole #mm from the end

+## Animated Assembly
+<iframe style='width:100%; height:621px;' src="https://www.youtube.com/embed/UQv3nB_qxXE?si=blgOvjFCOVpnpJPj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Steps

+{: .note}
+There are two versions of the printed part "Frame Post Connector": one for LDO extrusions and one for Misumi

+{: .note}
-This works best on a granite surface or the flattest surface you got.
+This works best on a granite surface or the flattest surface you'veH got.
 The use of a machinist's square or dial guage is highly recommended to ensure squareness
-<iframe style='width:100%; height:621px;' src="https://www.youtube.com/embed/UQv3nB_qxXE?si=blgOvjFCOVpnpJPj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### 1. Assemble the right and left sides of the frame first
  - Screw the **M5x16 button heads** into the tapped holes on the ends of the extrusions (that have them) leaving a 2.5mm gap